 Step #3 – Give clues to an answer, but don’t be too specific: Now that you’ve decided what your readers do know (the topic) and what they don’t know, you’ve created a gap.

 But right now, that gap could be any size.
-The more specific you can get, without giving away the answer, the more curious your readers will be.
+The more specific you can get without giving away the answer, your readers will be curious.

-In our example, it’s “5 Services.”
-Most headline readers would only be able to name 2 or 3 services, which means the gap is manageable.
+In our example, it’s 5 Services.
+Most headline readers would only be able to name two or three services, which means the gap is manageable.

-However, imagine if the title was “50 services.”
-All of a sudden, the gap is huge, and curiosity goes down because the reader is nowhere close to the answer.
+However, imagine if the title was 50 services.
+Suddenly, the gap is huge, and curiosity goes down because the reader is nowhere close to the answer.

 Use words like: